When should you see an infertility specialist?

 You are under 35 and you have been trying unsuccessfully to get pregnant for over a year

 You are 35 and over and you have been trying unsuccessfully to get pregnant for over 6 months

-If you've attempted to answer the three questions about your fertility (ovulation, sperm count, tubal patency) with your regular ob-gyn and you still need help, it may be time to make an appointment with an infertility specialist (a reproductive endocrinologist or RE).
+If you've attempted to address the three big questions about your fertility (ovulation, sperm count, tubal patency) with your regular Ob/Gyn and you still need help getting pregnant, it may be time to make an appointment with an infertility specialist (a reproductive endocrinologist, or RE).

-Seeing the RE for the first time can be an intimidating experience.
+Seeing a reproductive endocrinologist for the first time can be an intimidating experience.
 You may be nervous, your doctor may not have enough time, and you may forget to ask questions that are important.
 Here are some tips to help you get the most of the doctor's visit.

 - Make a list of questions you would like to ask the doctor.

 - Take someone else with you, such as your husband or a friend.
 Four ears hear more than two.